TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-hybridrunbookworker.md

 ### **Differences between Hybrid Runbook Worker and Azure sandbox**

-* Azure sandbox has everal internal cmdlets which are not available in the Hybrid Runbook Worker](https://docs.microsoft.com/azure/automation/shared-resources/modules#internal-cmdlets)
+* Azure sandbox has several internal cmdlets which are not available in the Hybrid Runbook Worker](https://docs.microsoft.com/azure/automation/shared-resources/modules#internal-cmdlets)
-* When running in a hybrid runbook worker, you can use the equivalent [AzureRM](https://docs.microsoft.com/powershell/module/azurerm.automation/) or [Az](https://docs.microsoft.com/en-us/powershell/module/az.automation) cmdlets
+* When running in a hybrid runbook worker, you can use the equivalent [AzureRM](https://docs.microsoft.com/powershell/module/azurerm.automation/) or [Az](https://docs.microsoft.com/powershell/module/az.automation) cmdlets
 * Hybrid Worker does not have access to your Automation account modules.
 [See "Install PowerShell modules"](https://docs.microsoft.com/azure/automation/automation-windows-hrw-install#5-install-powershell-modules)

 ### Error: "Machine is already registered to a different account"